scvalex/ltc/docs/interim.md

 round-trips is UDP, which "provides a minimal, unreliable, best-effort, message-passing transport". \citep{rfc5405}

-The only alternative we could find is the DTN protocol, which is the subject of Section \ref{sec:dtn}.
-Unfortunately, although it is a better fit for LTc's requirements, DTN is not widely deployed, and relying on it would only make LTc more difficult to use and test.
+The only alternative we could find is the Bundle Protocol (BP), which is the subject of Section \ref{sec:dtn}.
+Unfortunately, although it is a better fit for LTc's requirements, BP is not widely deployed, and relying on it would only make LTc more difficult to use and test.
 However, because of the plugable architecture described in Section
-\ref{sec:plugable} which we adopted, we believe that adding support for DTN would be a straightforward future extension.
+\ref{sec:plugable} which we adopted, we believe that adding support for BP would be a straightforward future extension.

 ## Epidemic Updating

+In the previous sections, we mentioned some of the issues surrounding the synchronization of two nodes, but we did not discuss the way updates are propagated through the network of LTc nodes.
+In other words, when a node sees an update to one of its entries, how does it propagate the update to all the other nodes that hold a copy of the data set?

+Because of the disconnected nature of the network, we do not have much choice in the matter, and updates can only be propagated on a node-by-node basis.
+We note that this is the same problem routers in partially connected have when updating their routing tables.
+"When instantaneous end-to-end paths are difficult or impossible to establish, routing protocols must take to a 'store and forward' approach, where data is incrementally moved and stored throughout the network in hopes that it will eventually reach its destination."
+\citep{wiki:dtn-routing}

+Our update propagation algorithm will be a variant of epidemic
+routing: When a node becomes "infected" by an update, it seeks out uninfected nodes, and infects them.
+After some time has passed, an update is assumed to have propagated through the network, and ceases to be infectious. \citep{Vah00} Thus, the update executes a breadth-first walk of network graph.

+The algorithm outlined above is rumor mongering, and it is what LTc will initially use.
+By changing the way a nodes selects other nodes to infect, and the time until an update is no longer considered infections, several variations of the basic algorithm arise. \citep{wiki:dtn-routing} Exploring which of these is best suited for LTc is a future path for development.

 ## Plugable Internal Architecture